rakutentech/android-miniapp/miniapp/USERGUIDE.md

 **Note:** Clearing up the mini app display is essential. `MiniAppDisplay.destroyView` is required to be called when exit miniapp.

+**Note:** There are several different types of exceptions which could be thrown by `MiniApp.create`, but all are sub-classes of `MiniAppSdkException`.
+You can handle each exception type differently if you would like different behavior for different cases.
+For example you may wish to display a different error message when the server contains no published versions of a mini app.
+See the full list of exceptions in the [API docs](api/com.rakuten.tech.mobile.miniapp/-mini-app/create.html).

 ## Advanced

 ### #1 Clearing up mini app display